-All-female team out to prove women racers aren’t a gimmick
+Hear these engines roar: Female team says this is no gimmick

 She has put together an all-female team of drivers that will debut later this month at the Rolex 24 at Daytona, one of the most prestigious endurance races in the world.
 Her vision became a reality because she found a commercial sponsor with Caterpillar, landed a partner in Meyer Shank Racing and signed up top racers — all of whom wanted to be part of the unique project.

-“I am scared, a little bit,” admitted British driver Katherine Legge.
+“I am scared, a little bit,” British driver Katherine Legge said.
 “I am scared that it will be gimmicky and we won’t be taken seriously.
 That’s why we have the drivers we have, that’s why we are going with a professional team, that’s why we made sure we had everything to do it right.

 Most Read Sports Stories